 3. You've become bored

 You might be on your chosen career path, only to find yourself utterly bored.
 It happens to the best of us.
 You thought you'd love doing what was always your chosen destiny, but find yourself daydreaming about something completely different.
 If your current job no longer excites you.
-If you feel stuck and going to waste, it's definitely time to overhaul your career.
+If you feel stuck and going to waste, it's time to overhaul your career.

 4. You feel as though you've reached your limit